sebastianspicker/chronikwerk/CONTRIBUTING.md

 `make format` changes Python files.
 Run it only when the resulting formatting diff belongs to the change.

+Maintained Python, TypeScript, JavaScript, CSS, HTML, shell, and MJS sources are limited to 600 physical lines per file.
+The assembled `src/chronikwerk/static/admin/admin.css` and `admin.js` bundles are generated from `frontend/` and are the only source-length exemptions.

 Browser work requires: